Executive Organizing Committee

 Dr. Denise Bryant-Lukosius, RN, CON(C), BScN, MScN, PhD

-Denise is an Associate Professor in the School of Nursing and Dept. of Oncology and co-Director for the Canadian Centre for Advanced Practice Nursing Research at McMaster University.
+Denise is a Professor and inaugural holder of the Alba DiCenso Chair in Advanced Practice Nursing in the School of Nursing and the co-Director for the Canadian Centre for Advanced Practice Nursing Research at McMaster University.
 She is cross-appointed at the Juravinski Hospital and Cancer Centre as a Clinician Scientist and Director of the Canadian Centre of Excellence in Oncology Advanced Practice Nursing.
 Denise is recognized internationally as a leader in advanced practice nursing (APN) research, education, mentorship, and knowledge translation.
 She has conducted research about Clinical Nurse Specialists and Nurse Practitioners in varied settings, led the development of APN curricula, and designed frameworks and tools for the introduction and evaluation of APN roles.

 Dr. Minna Miller DNP, MSN, BA, NP(F), FAANP